George A. Romero: 2010s

 In 2010, Romero stated that he had plans for two more Dead films which would be connected to Diary of the Dead and they would be made depending on how successful Survival of the Dead was.
 Romero, however, said that his next project would not involve zombies and he was going for the scare factor, but offered no further details.

 Romero made an appearance in the second downloadable map pack called "Escalation" for the video game Call of Duty: Black Ops.
 He appears as himself in the zombies map "Call of the Dead" as a non-playable enemy character.
 Romero is featured alongside actors Sarah Michelle Gellar, Danny Trejo, Michael Rooker, and Robert Englund, all of the four being playable characters.
 He is portrayed as a powerful "boss" zombie armed with a movie studio light.

 In 2012, Romero returned to video games recording his voice for Zombie Squash as the lead villain, Dr. B. E. Vil.
 Zombie Squash was released by ACW Games for the iPad in November 2012.

 In 2014, Marvel Comics began releasing Empire of the Dead, a 15-issue miniseries written by Romero.
 The series is broken up into three acts, five issues each, and features zombies and vampires.

 A prequel comic book series based on Romero's unproduced zombie film idea Road of the Dead was announced by IDW in July 2018.
 The 3-part mini-series was released in December 2018.

 In April 2021, it was announced that Romero's unproduced film treatment for Twilight of the Dead was put back into development under the supervision of Suzanne Romero, with co-writer Paolo Zelati finishing the script.
 Suzanne told The Hollywood Reporter, "This is the film he wanted to make.
 And while someone else will carry the torch as the director, it is very much a George A. Romero film."
 In August 2023, the film was announced to start production in fall 2023, once the current SAG-AFTRA strike comes to an end.
 A month later, it was announced that the film would be directed by Brad Anderson.

 Personal life

 Romero was married three times.
 He married his first wife, Nancy, in 1971.
 They divorced in 1978.
 They had one child together, Cameron, who later became a filmmaker.

 Romero met his second wife, actress Christine Forrest, on the set of Season of the Witch (1972), and they married in 1981.
 Together they had two children, Tina and Andrew.
 Tina Romero is a filmmaker who made her directorial debut with the horror-comedy Queens of the Dead (2025).

 Romero met Suzanne Desrocher while filming Land of the Dead (2005), and they married in September 2011 at Martha's Vineyard and lived in Toronto.
 He acquired Canadian citizenship in 2009, becoming a dual Canada-U.S. citizen.
+Desrocher-Romero would die of natural causes on June 24, 2026.